HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 #### Base Portal Cache Instances

 This section describes the caches in HCL Portal 9.5 along with hints to best configure those caches.
-As see in previous sections, which detail the modifications made for performance benchmarks, the size and lifetime properties are the most commonly modified properties when tuning Portal caches.
+As seen in previous sections, which detail the modifications made for performance benchmarks, the size and lifetime properties are the most commonly modified properties when tuning Portal caches.
 You may wish to increase the size of a cache if many values are used on a regular basis and there is sufficient space available in the Java heap.
 You may wish to increase the lifetime of the entries of a cache if the cached data rarely changes and it is not critical to your business to reflect changes immediately in your Portal.
 The changes mentioned in this section are either set in the Resource Environment Provider section of the WebSphere Integrated Solutions Console or are set in the file CacheManagersService.properties.
 For instructions on configuration caches, see the Cache Manager Service section in base Portal tuning.

 Each cache description includes the following attributes: